aaronvotan/ansible_builder/README.md

 # ansible_builder

 This repository contains files and playbooks to automate the creation of a custom execution environment (EE) using Ansible Automation Controller.
 The main playbook `build.yml` is responsible for creating the custom EE.
+Reference the `infra.ee_utilities` collcetion in the Red Hat COP for more info. <https://github.com/redhat-cop/ee_utilities/tree/2.0.8/roles/ee_builder>

 ## Prerequisites
 Before using this repository, ensure that the following requirements are met: